-This is one of those proposal ideas that isn't for the faint of heart (or those with a fear of heights), but we can't deny that asking your S.O. to marry you while soaring thousands of feet in the air is one of the most romantic ways to propose.
+This is one of those proposal ideas that isn't for the faint of heart (or those with a fear of heights), but asking your love to marry you while soaring thousands of feet in the air is definitely one of the most romantic ways to propose.

 This is the perfect idea for the sentimental couple.
 Create a sweet backdrop for your proposal by displaying all of the pictures you've taken together throughout your relationship.
 Aside from pictures, you could also use other special mementos, like love notes or concert ticket stubs.